0x1B05/english/kaoyan/content/writing.typ

 Write a letter to your university library, making suggestions for improving its service.

-- You should write about 100 words on ANSWER SHEET 2.
+- You should write about 100 words.
 - Do not sign your own name at the end of the letter.
 Use “Li Ming” instead.
 - Do not write the address.
-(10 points)

 ==== Suggestions for Enhancing Library Services

 Dear Library Management,

-I hope this message finds you well.
-As a frequent user of our university library, I would like to suggest a few enhancements that could improve the services provided to students.
+#underline[_I hope this message finds you well._] #underline[_As a_] frequent user of our university library, #underline[_I would like to suggest a few enhancements that could improve_] the services provided to students.

-Firstly, extending library hours, especially during exam periods, would greatly benefit students who require more time for study and research.
-Additionally, increasing the availability of study rooms could facilitate group discussions and collaborative learning, which are essential for academic success.
+*Firstly*, #underline[_extending library hours, especially_] during exam periods, would greatly benefit students who require more time for study and research. *Additionally*, increasing the availability of study rooms could *facilitate* group discussions and collaborative learning, #underline[_which are essential for_] academic success.

-Another area for improvement is the digital resources section.
-Expanding our digital library, especially with more e-books and online journals in various fields, would significantly aid students engaged in extensive research projects.
+#underline[_Another area for_] improvement is the digital resources section.
+Expanding our digital library, especially with more e-books and online journals in various fields, would significantly *aid* students *engaged in* extensive research projects.

-Lastly, implementing a more intuitive online catalog system would streamline the process of locating and reserving books, making it more user-friendly.
+*Lastly*, implementing *a more intuitive online catalog system* would *streamline the process* of locating and reserving books, making it more user-friendly.

-Thank you for considering these suggestions.
-I am confident that these changes would greatly enhance our learning environment.
+#underline[_Thank you for considering these suggestions.
+I am confident that these changes would greatly enhance our learning environment._]

 Best regards,